For more information, contact the faculty member teaching the course.

 History 150: Europe Since 1648

 An introductory survey of European history from the end of the wars of religion in the seventeenth century to the present.
-Topics will include: the Scientific Revolution; the Enlightenment; Absolutism and the Emergence of the Parliamentary Government; the French Revolution and Napoleon; Reaction and Revolution in the early Nineteenth Century; the Industrial Revolution; Nationalism and Unification; the "New Imperialism" and the Coming of World War I; the "Thirty Years War of the Twentieth Century"; Postwar Europe: Cold War and Integration.
+Topics will include: the Scientific Revolution; the Enlightenment; Absolutism and the Emergence of the Parliamentary Government; the French Revolution and Napoleon; Reaction and Revolution in the early Nineteenth Century; the Industrial Revolution; Nationalism and Unification; the "New Imperialism" and the Coming of World War I; the "Thirty Years War of the Twentieth Century"; and Postwar Europe: Cold War and Integration.
 (HBSSM, Hist, Intcl)

-History 161: East Asian History
+History 161: South Asian History

 History 172: History of Modern Africa